New-Time-Development/OmeCord/README.md

     - Coming soon French, Spanish and Russian
   - You can upload files up to 5 Megabyte.
     - Our security systems filter out files with different extensions such as .exe and .msi.
   - The bot also provides the possibility to write to each other.
-You can use @ping to mention your partner.
+You can use `@ping` to mention your partner.
     - Here, too, we have various security systems that filter the chat.
   - Our systems are globally synchronised across all systems.
+  - In the future, perhaps a gaming module.

 ## Premium Benefits
   - Prioritised support